Much ado about MOFs: Metal-Organic-Frameworks as Quantum Materials

-Magnetic metal-organic frameworks (mMOF) materials are a class of crystalline solids in which magnetic atoms or clusters interact through organic linkers that connect them (see Fig.~\ref{fig1})~\cite{Espallargas2018,Thorarinsdottir2020}.
-They belong to the incredibly versatile family of MOFs, which has been extensively investigated for other reasons including catalysis and hydrogen storage~\cite{qiu2020metal,suh2012hydrogen}.
-They are potentially transformative platforms for Hamiltonian engineering to realize quantum states of matter exhibiting entangled {\it quantum magnetism, superconductivity, and topology}.
-There are theoretical predictions of the rich physics to be realized in mMOFs including quantum spin liquids~\cite{Jacko2015}, Kitaev spin systems~\cite{Yamada2017,yamada2017crystalline}, superconductors~\cite{Jiang2021}, and exotic topological states~\cite{kambe2014redox,Jiang2021}.
+MOFs are potentially transformative platforms for Hamiltonian engineering to realize quantum states of matter exhibiting entangled {\it quantum magnetism, superconductivity, and topology}.
+Magnetism in MOFs typically appears as a result of the magnetic atoms or clusters as metal nodes in the structure.
+There are theoretical predictions of the rich physics to be realized in magnetic MOFs (mMOFs) including quantum spin liquids~\cite{Jacko2015}, Kitaev spin systems~\cite{Yamada2017,yamada2017crystalline}, superconductors~\cite{Jiang2021}, and exotic topological states~\cite{kambe2014redox,Jiang2021}.
 However, despite these predictions and their vast promise, they are under appreciated by the quantum materials community.
 While a fair number of magnetic MOFs have been synthesized (and even reviews written~\cite{Thorarinsdottir2020}), until recently there has only been modest effort in experimental investigation of these states at low temperatures.
-The few examples include a tentative report of quantum spin liquid behavior in a 2D hexagonal lattice~\cite{Misumi2020}, superconductivity at $T_c=0.25$~K was found in a Cu-based kagome network ~\cite{Takenaka2021}, and a metal-azolate framework composed of tetrahedral units with five spins that was observed to order only at low temperature~\cite{nutakki2022frustration}.
+The few examples include reports of quantum spin liquid behavior in Cu-based 2D kagome lattice MOFs~\cite{Misumi2020,Pratt2024}, superconductivity at $T_c=0.25$~K found in a different Cu-based kagome network ~\cite{Takenaka2021}, and a metal-azolate framework composed of tetrahedral units with five spins that was observed to order only at low temperature~\cite{nutakki2022frustration}.

-MOFs present an opportunity for a new paradigm for tunable quantum materials.
-Their synthetic versatility gives unique possibilities to pair different organic linkers with magnetic ions to control the geometry of the magnetic lattices.
-The strength and nature of interactions between magnetic nodes can be tuned by chemical modifications of the linkers (e.g., length, geometry, ligand donor strength, electronic properties).
-Moreover, magnetic interactions are larger than one might expect considering the distance between magnetic nodes, which is due to strongly extended $\pi$ orbitals of the organic linkers.
-In some cases, they can exhibit magnetic order at temperatures as high as a few hundred Kelvin~\cite{Espallargas2018,Thorarinsdottir2020,Perlepe2020}.
-And different physics can be accessed depending on the spin character of the magnetic ion (e.g. $S = 1/2$, 1, 3/2 etc.), which tunes the degree of on-site quantum fluctuations.